CDAT/cdms/docs/source/manual/cdms_2.rst

 A Variable is a multidimensional data object, consisting of:

--  a multidimensional data array, possibly masked,
+-  A multidimensional data array, possibly masked,
--  a collection of attributes
+-  A collection of attributes
--  a domain, an ordered tuple of CoordinateAxis objects.
+-  A domain, an ordered tuple of CoordinateAxis objects.

 A Variable which is contained in a Dataset or CdmsFile is called a persistent variable.
 Setting a slice of a persistent Variable writes